LuNeder/luana.dev.br/index.md

 I also love mermaids, swimming, gaming (on Linux) and cooking.

-I (try to) program in Rust, Python and FORTRAN, and my computers are configured using Nix.
+I (try to) program in Godot (gdscript), Rust, Python and FORTRAN, and my computers are configured using Nix.

 My current Linux distro is NixOS.